flatironinstitute/sciware/36_ReproduciblePaper/main.md

    -  <!-- .element: class="fragment" data-fragment-index=1 --> If you use <strong>stable Python packages</strong> with good backward compatibility.
    -  <!-- .element: class="fragment" data-fragment-index=2 --> <strong>Conda environments</strong> might be enough if dependencies are Python-only.

-#note: You can also consider containers, like Docker or Singularity.
-Usually convenient when your package as complex dependency, like more than one programming language.
-Singularity may be a good idea since it makes your environment very easy to port on any
-HPC syste.
-On the other hand, if your installation is easy enough (pure python, standard packages), conda enviroments may be sufficient.
+#note: Containers like Docker or Singularity can simplify the setup process, especially when your code has complex or non-Python dependencies.
+They are particularly useful for high-performance computing environments, where portability is key.
+However, if your project relies only on stable Python packages, a Conda environment might be sufficient.
+Choose the approach that aligns with your needs, and my suggestion is don't over engineer it, keep it simple when you can.